bencline1/Allpix_GaAs/doc/usermanual/getting_started.md

 ![Visualization of a Pion passing through the telescope setup defined in the detector configuration file.
-A secondary particle is produced in the material of the detector in the center.](../assets/images/telescope.png "fig:")
+A secondary particle is produced in the material of the detector in the center](../assets/images/telescope.png)
-[fig:telescope]

 An example configuration file describing a setup with one CLICpix2 detector and two Timepix[^14] models is the following:
-Figure [fig:telescope] shows a visualization of the setup described in the file.
+Figure Telescope shows a visualization of the setup described in the file.
 This configuration is used in the rest of this chapter for explaining concepts.